-North Korean dictator Kim Jong-Un has not been seen in public in a month due to what has been described as an "indisposed condition".
-The full explanation for his sudden and mysterious absence is hilarious and insane… even by North Korean standards.
-The generally accepted explanation is that at some point prior to September 3rd, Kim fractured both ankles while walking in his high-heel lifted shoes.
+At one point in 2014, North Korean dictator Kim Jong-Un was not been seen in public for over a month due to what has been described as an "indisposed condition".
+The full explanation for his sudden and mysterious absence was equally hilarious and insane… even by North Korean standards.
+The generally accepted explanation was that at some point Kim fractured both ankles while walking in his high-heel lifted shoes.
 Kim's ankles reportedly collapsed under his own weight which has ballooned more than 60 pounds in a few months, up to 280 pounds, due to dangerous over-consumption of chocolate and cheese.
 I'm not kidding.
 As hilarious as this all sounds, please keep in mind that Kim Jong-Un is still the head of an extremely evil dictatorship that has an absolutely abhorrent human rights record.
-Furthermore, while Kim is gorging on chocolates, cheese and who knows what else, that the vast majority of his own people are literally starving to death.
+Furthermore, while Kim is gorging on chocolates, cheese and who knows what else, the vast majority of his own people are literally starving to death.
 Oh, and did we mention that the 31 year old dictator is a multi-billionaire?
 How is all this possible?
 Time to shed some light on the dirty little secret that keeps Kim Jong-Un fat and extremely rich, while the rest of his country starves.

 How Did All These Crazy Little Kim's Come To Power In the First Place?